Samuel Holden Parsons: Military career

 After the retreat from New York, Parsons' brigade was assigned to General Israel Putnam's division north of the city.
 He fought in the battle of White Plains.
 In January 1777, he returned to Connecticut to help recruit the Connecticut Line to bolster depleted Continental forces.
 He led raids on Loyalist enclaves on Long Island, and took part in efforts to defend Connecticut towns against raids by British forces under General William Tryon.
-He organized the raid led by Return Jonathan Meigs against Sag Harbor in retaliation for Tryon's raid on Danbury, and led a failed assault on Setauket, New York in August 1777.
+He organized the raid led by Return J. Meigs Sr. against Sag Harbor in retaliation for Tryon's raid on Danbury, and led a failed assault on Setauket, New York in August 1777.

 In the winter of 1777–78, Parsons took command of West Point, and began building its fortifications.
 At the end of 1778, he joined Connecticut troops at winter quarters in Redding.
 In December 1779, Parsons took command of Putnam's Division, and spent the following months recruiting, training, and trying to engage British General Sir Henry Clinton in battle.
-The high point of this period was the discovery, in September 1780, of Benedict Arnold's treacherous scheme to surrender West Point to the British.
+The high point of this period was the discovery, in September 1780, of Benedict Arnold's plan to surrender West Point to the British.
 Parsons served on the board of officers which tried Arnold's accomplice, Major John André, and ultimately sentenced him to death.

 On October 23, 1780 Parsons was promoted to Major General.
 In the winter of 1781 he helped suppress the mutinies of soldiers in Pennsylvania and New Jersey, and took part in efforts to clear out Tory militias in Westchester, north of New York.
-After months of containing the British troops in New York, American forces, now bolstered by French reinforcements, departed for Virginia.
+After months of containing British forces in New York, American troops, now bolstered by French reinforcements, departed for Virginia.
 Parsons and his troops were left behind to keep the British contained.

-In July 1782, following the British surrender at Yorktown, Virginia, Parsons – broken physically and financially – tendered his resignation to Congress.
+In July 1782, following the Franco-American victory at the siege of Yorktown at Yorktown, Virginia, Parsons – broken physically and financially – tendered his resignation to Congress.
 Forty-five years old, he had served continuously since the Lexington Alarm of 1775.